djcornejo/djcornejo.github.io/index.md

 I am a **PhD candidate** in [Mathematics](https://math.sciences.ncsu.edu) at [North Carolina State University](https://www.ncsu.edu), where I successfully defended my dissertation in March 2026.
 My degree will be conferred in May 2026.

-My research focuses on XXX.
-I am particularly interested in YYY and ZZZ.

 <div class="two-columns">